 A true and instructive story

 I actually know someone who was set to try out for the NFL.
 He had a good chance, but he was uncomfortable.
 He felt God was calling him to some other work.
 On the day of the tryouts, he walked away.
 He married, had children, and is now completely unknown except for his family, church, and friends.

-Some would say he was foolish to throw his chance and riches and fame away, and yet, he is content “he noiseless tenor of his way.”
+Some would say he was foolish to throw his chance and riches and fame away, and yet, he is content with “the noiseless tenor of his way.”